Frueber/MidiTapTempoPedal/README.md

 - 1 4.7k Ohm resistor.
 - 1 Diode (1N4007).
 - 1 6N138 Optocoupler.
+- 2 Jumper caps.
-- 3 Jumper caps (or similar method of connecting/disconnecting pins).
+  > Or a similar method of connecting/disconnecting pins.
-- 2 2-pin connectors; used with jumper caps.
+- 2 2-pin connectors.
-  Used for connecting and disconnecting the RX and TX pins.
+  > Used with the jumper caps to connect and disconnect the RX and TX pins.
+- 1 switch, such as a single DIP, slide, or on/off switch.
+  or
-- 1 3-pin connector; used with jumper cap (a switch could also be used).
+  1 2-pin connector; an additional jumper cap would be needed.
-  Used for switching between a NC or NO (normally closed/open) tempo signal.
+  > Used for switching between a NC or NO (normally closed/open) tempo signal.
 If connecting to a device via the instrument cable jack make sure to check the specification of that device before use; choose NC or NO accordingly.

 ### Case